Oluwafisayomi-P-Folaranmi/Oluwafisayomi-P-Folaranmi/README.md

 ## About me

-My name is Oluwafisayomi Posi Folaranmi
+My name is Oluwafisayomi Folaranmi

 <details>
 <summary>This is a list of my technical skills, yah, I told you'll I am technically tactical</summary>